 There’s oodles of simple learning with this game.

-You could do this same activity with double facts, multiplication, sight words, letters, anything!
+You could do this same bean bag toss game with colors, shapes, double facts, multiplication, sight words, letters, anything!

 It’s amazing how many times we actually go up and down the stairs in a day.
 It means that there’s tons of chances to practice your target skill.

-We sure like to keep things simple, and I must say it just doesn’t get much simpler than this bean bag number toss.
+We sure like to keep things simple, and I must say it just doesn’t get much simpler than this bean bag number toss game for kids.